Policy

 We basically have the colloquium fully in English.
 However, we allow only one exception: master course students can choose Japanese if they request.
 We apologize inconvenience for non-Japanese speakers but the situation is as follows.

 The undergrad university education in Japan is usually held in Japanese.
-Instead, researchers of the postdoc level or above are requested to read and write papers in English and to have presentations and discussion at seminars/conferences in English.
+Instead, researchers of the postdoc level or above are requested to read and write papers in English and to have presentations and discussions at seminars/conferences in English.
 We need to help the master/Ph.D. students to achieve that level through their experiences in our group.
 However, requesting both English and research presentations to new students is sometimes too much.
 We would like to avoid situations that students cannot present their work because of the language barrier.
-To avoid that situation and to achieve the original motivation for sharing the students’ current work with other members, we would like to allow master course students to have a colloquium in Japanese if they request (of course, we encourage students to have talks English if possible).
+To avoid that situation and to achieve the original motivation for sharing the students’ current work with other members, we would like to allow master course students to have a colloquium in Japanese if they request (of course, we encourage students to have talks in English if possible).

 Updates for talks by internal members.